ThwCorbin/maths-cli/planning/plan.md

 - User can practice multiplication tables with flash cards (1x1 through 6x6)
 - User can see the number of cards in the session (default is all cards)
 - User can choose a smaller subset of cards
-- ...by entering a number between 1 and 5 in the command line
-- ...e.g. user types 5: session cards will be 1x1 through 5x5 (25 cards)
 - For each card, user sees the "front" of the card (question)
 - User can provide an answer and is then shown the "back" of the card (answer)
 - For each card, keeps track of how many times users have answered correctly and incorrectly
 - User can create new cards by providing two numbers and an answer
 - Model for Card (id Number, series Number, question String, answer String or Number, correct Number, incorrect Number)
-- id: 1 through 36 (37+ if users add cards)
+- id: 1 through n
 - series: 6 (this is the 6x1, 6x2,...6x n series)
 - question: '6x2'
 - answer: '12' or 12